nlohmann/json/README.md

 - [Daniel Kopeček](https://github.com/dkopecek) fixed a bug in the compilation with GCC 5.0.
 - [Florian Weber](https://github.com/Florianjw) fixed a bug in and improved the performance of the comparison operators.
 - [Eric Cornelius](https://github.com/EricMCornelius) pointed out a bug in the handling with NaN and infinity values.
+- [易思龙](https://github.com/likebeta) implemented a conversion from anonymous enums.

 Thanks a lot for helping out!